MDerv/MDerv.github.io/README.md

 page17.html - This file defines page17 in the story.
 It appears when the the user selects the "Stay and Fight" option on page9.

 pageConstruction.html - This file defines the Under Construction page in the story.
 It appears when the the user selects an option for which the corresponding page has yet to be completed.

+'favicon' folder:
+The images in the favicon folder are images of a bottle of Worcestershire Sauce (the images are all the same; they just are in different sizes).
+These images show up as the icon on each tab of the website.
+That way you know which tab is a 'Murders Of Worcestershire-Sauss' tab! 'site.webmanifest' defines extra attributes for the android images.

+'images' folder:

 Cache and Git Management files (should be invisible on computer):